kubeflow/pipelines/backend/api/python_http_client/docs/JobServiceApi.md

     id = 'id_example' # str | The ID of the job to be retrieved

     try:
-        # Find a specific job by ID.
+        # Finds a specific job by ID.
         api_response = api_instance.get_job(id)
         pprint(api_response)
     except ApiException as e: